 At Midland, every student is known, valued, and needed.
 A mark of Midland students is that they're more resourceful, responsible, and adventurous than typical teenagers.
-Just as Midland students develop internal motivation to finish each job strong in the dining hall or dish house, they also work through multiple drafts and iterations in their writing and research.
+Just as Midland students develop internal motivation to finish each job strong in the dining hall, dish house, or shower fire, they also work through multiple drafts and iterations in their writing and research.
 4.